 CNH vs CNY: the Differences in Chinese Renminbi

-So what’s Renminbi?
-Renminbi is the official name of the currency of the People’s Republic of China.
-Much like the Australian Dollar, US Dollar, or Pound Sterling, Renminbi translates to ‘people’s money’.
-Renminbi is often abbreviated to RMB, and is often the preferred term when talking about Chinese currency in financial circles.
+“Renminbi” is the official name of the currency of the People’s Republic of China, much like the Australian dollar, US dollar or pound sterling.
+“Renminbi” translates to “people’s money” in Mandarin.
+The abbreviation for renminbi is RMB, and RMB is typically the preferred term when talking about Chinese currencies in financial circles.

-While Renminbi is the official name of the currency, yuan is the unit of currency.
-Think of it like this; In England, their currency is officially called Pound Sterling, but the unit of currency is called a Pound.
-The symbol for Yuan is ¥ (same as the Japanese Yen).
+While renminbi is the currency’s official name, the yuan is the unit of currency.
+Think of it like this: in England, the currency is officially called pound sterling, but the unit of currency is called a pound.

 CNH vs CNY

-These are two types of Renminbi, each one covering a different major trading market:
+There are two types of RMB, each covering a different major trading market:

-CNY.
-CNY is Renminbi that’s traded on mainland China
+CNY is RMB that’s traded in mainland China.

-CNH.
-CNH is Renminbi that’s traded offshore from mainland China, such as in Hong Kong
+CNH is RMB that’s traded offshore from mainland China, such as in Hong Kong.